Legal

 Who we share your personal data with

 We share personal data only where there is a genuine need to do so and, in every case, only under appropriate contractual safeguards.
-Our routine recipients are:
+The table below lists our current sub-processors and other routine recipients.

 From time to time, we or the third parties above may also share personal data with our external auditors and professional advisors (who are bound by confidentiality obligations), with law enforcement agencies or courts where we are required to by law, or with any party that acquires ownership or control of our business (subject to standard confidentiality protections).
 In the last case, we would inform you of any change in controller before it takes effect.